Advertisement

 1. Brazil

 Brazil does not have a strongly recognisable cuisine and when you are travelling here, you will be surprised by how Americanised many of the restaurants there are.
-There are of course many fine restaurants but they are mainly found in the urban hubs such as Rio de Janeiro and .
+There are of course many fine restaurants but they are mainly found in the urban hubs such as and Sao Paulo.

 True ‘local’ Brazilian fare can be found in local markets in many towns and cities.
 The go-to dish usually consists of meat or fish served plain with rice, black bean soup and salad.
 Empanadas are a staple to be found in every single South American country but the key is to try them all as they vary greatly from place to place.
 In Brazil, empanadas are small and crispy with a meat filling and a great place to start these delicacies (and you will eat a lot of them over the course of your travels in South America!).